sandbornm/HardenDocker/README.md

-# A tutorial on Docker and Docker security for *beginners*: How to harden your Docker image
+# A tutorial on security for *beginners*: How to harden your Docker image

-## Assumptions: readers already have Docker Desktop and Docker CLI tools installed but are not familiar with containerization, how Docker works, or container security.
+## Assumptions: Docker Desktop and Docker CLI tools installed, little to no familiarity with Docker, containerization, or container security.

 ## Table of Contents
 ### [How does Docker work and what is an image?](##how-does-docker-work-and-what-is-an-image)